Eberly, Room 322-F

 Applied Microeconomics, Labor, Development, and Health Economics

-Vick is serving as a MARTI research associate through his membership to the interdisciplinary Veterans' Reintegration Program at IUP.
-His paper, recently published in Social Science Research, found that male veterans make 9 percent less than non-veterans, while female and black veterans experience a wage premium (2 percent and 7 percent, respectively) over similar non-veterans.
+Another paper, published in Social Science Research in 2020, found that male veterans make 9 percent less than non-veterans, while female and black veterans experience a wage premium (2 percent and 7 percent, respectively) over similar non-veterans.
 Another study measures poverty and health outcomes and compares them across various groups of veterans by branch, length of service, and combat experience.
-More on Vick's research can be found here.
+More on Vick’s research can be found here.

 Vick has a decade of teaching experience across elementary, high school, continuing education, and university settings.
-He currently teaches Principles of Microeconomics, Labor Economics, and Health Economics.
+He currently teaches Economics of Crime, Labor Economics, and Health Economics.
+He is a former Peace Corps volunteer, an experience that led him to become an economist focusing on personal and economic development.